taocpp/taopq/doc/Connection.md

 ### Creating a "Direct" Transaction

 The `direct()`-method creates an auto-commit transaction proxy, i.e. all statements executed on this transaction are immediately committed to the database.
-This is not a real transaction from the database's point of view, therefore calling `commit()` or `rollback()` on the transaction has no immediate effect on the database.
+This is not a real transaction from the database's point of view, therefore calling the `commit()`- or `rollback()`-method on the transaction has no immediate effect on the database.
-However, calling either `commit()` or `rollback()` will end the transaction's logical lifetime and it will unregister itself from the connection.
+However, calling either the `commit()`- or `rollback()`-method will end the transaction's logical lifetime and it will unregister itself from the connection.

 ### Creating a Database Transaction